emilejaf/emilejaf/README.md

 ###

-<p align="left">I'm Emile, a Software Engineer at Paris Digital Lab and an MEng student at CentraleSupélec (Paris-Saclay University) 🇫🇷</p>
+<p align="left">I'm Emile, a Software Engineer at Paris Digital Lab and a MEng student at CentraleSupélec (Paris-Saclay University) 🇫🇷</p>

 ###